MCUdude/MCUdude_corefiles/README.md

 * 1.8432 MHz
 * 1 MHz

-### Accuracy of `millis()`
+### Exactness of `millis()`

 For the clock speeds listed above, `millis()` is corrected to zero drift.
 Even for very long run times, the `millis()` function will precisely follow the oscillator used.
-We do not report the rollover of the `unsigned long` millis counter that occurs every day or two; such would have to be done in the user's program.
+We do not register the rollover of the `unsigned long` millis counter that occurs every day or two; such would have to be done in the user's program.
 Often this is not necessary:  Expressions like

     (int) (millis() - millis_old)